dcourtine/16s_its_sequences/README.md

 (Lat: -90..90; Lon: -180..180).
 The **aim** of this file is to be used to plot these positions on a map (using *R*).

 ##Plot strains origin on map <a name="printOnMap"></a>

 In this part will be present scripts used to obtain a global overview of the strains geographic origin.

 Go to: `cd plot_strains_on_map` and execute the R script `plot_coord_on_map.r`.
 With RStudio it is easier, uncomment the line `#print(map)` gives you a preview of your work before printing the map in a file.

 ##Phylogenetic tree <a name="phyloTree"></a>

 In this section, we will build a phylogenetic tree with the concatenation of 16S rRNA and ITS sequences.

+From the root of this repository, `mkdir phylogenetic_tree && cd phylogenetic_tree`.

+To be continued...

+*the main ideas: Align 16S rRNA with [SINA](https://www.arb-silva.de/aligner/); cut the ITS from this alignment.
+==> with SINA, 'bases remaining unaligned at the ends should be **moved to the edge of the alignment**;
+Align ITS with MUSCLE or CLUSTALW; merge both alignments; build the tree with phyml/bayes/nj;

+In ARB: First, modify deflines ==> strain_id:origin:site:accession:name(=ARB id)

+E10P12:Mid-atlantic-ridge:Menez-Gwen:NA:spec100

+See '16S-ITS.ift' to import in ARB and 'damien3.eft' to export them with only the ARB id (aka 'name').*